michaelchen78/Comments-On-GramolinRussell22/README.md

 The ```run_alternative_data``` folder contains the important stuff.

-For the files directly in the directory:
+For the files directly in the directory root:

 First, ```alt_data_methods.py``` and ```run_alt_data.py``` are essentially just the supplementary material code, so you shouldn't need to do anything with these, I would just go to the supplementary material if you want to look at these (I made a few polishing updates like comments and combined the two into one file).